 "They were the first discovered and are the best known," John Muir wrote of the giant sequoias at today's Calaveras Big Trees State Park.
 "Thousands of travelers from every country have come to pay them tribute."
-(More on the trees' discovery.)

 These big trees are still worthy of tribute and make a fine destination for a backroads drive.
 Start off on State 4, which enters Calaveras County just east of Stockton, a handy back door into the Gold Country from the Central Valley.